 2. Recruiting and HR will Benefit

 When it comes to employee recruitment and retention, a company’s travel policy can a play an important role.
-A recent study on the top challenges faced by business travelers conducted by the GBTA Foundation, in partnership with the Sabre corporation, found that “nearly three in five (59%) [of respondents] indicate a company’s travel policy is an important factor when considering a potential new employer.
+A study on the top challenges faced by business travelers conducted by the GBTA Foundation, in partnership with the Sabre corporation, found that “nearly three in five (59%) [of respondents] indicate a company’s travel policy is an important factor when considering a potential new employer.
 Additionally, the vast majority of travelers (84%) say the quality of their business travel experience impacts their business results at least somewhat.”